too-much-todotxt/spec/The-Todo.txt-Format.md

 Two things indicate that a task has been completed.

-### Rule 1: A completed task starts with an x.
+### Rule 1: A completed task starts with an lowercase x character (`x`).

-If a task starts with an x (case-sensitive lowercase) followed directly by a space, it is complete.
+If a task starts with an `x` (case-sensitive and lowercase) followed directly by a space, it is marked as complete.

 This is a complete task: